 And its fast and very efficient: you can deploy a 10-node cluster in less than 2 minutes with minimal resource usage.

-It's often useful for software developers to have a sandboxed Docker environment, inside of which they can play around with containers in total isolation from the rest of the system.
+It's often useful for software developers to have a dedicated Docker sandbox environment, inside of which they can play around with containers in isolation.

-This need arises because many CI/CD frameworks use Docker containers as the unit of job execution, and the jobs increasingly consist of building or deploying Docker containers.
+Many CI/CD frameworks use Docker containers as the unit of job execution.